renan2scarvalho/renan2scarvalho.github.io/_posts/2020-08-21-my-first-data-science-interview.md

 Extending the context of the interview, let's quickly apply some machine learning in this sample to cluster the customers variables using the following features:

 - monetary -> volume of sales per customer
+- recency -> are the customer a recent or old buyer
 - frequency -> how frequent are the customers
-- recency -> are the customer a recent or old buyer

 ![hist](https://user-images.githubusercontent.com/63553829/90985027-694c3300-e54f-11ea-910f-7ce2f73f393d.png){: .mx-auto.d-block :}

 For this, we'll use the *[K-means algorithm](https://en.wikipedia.org/wiki/K-means_clustering)*.
-It basically consists in partitionin *n* observations into *k* clusters in which each observation belongs to the cluster with the nearest mean, i.e. cluster centers centroid, minimizing the loss functino within-cluster variance, in this case the squared Eucliden distance.
+It basically consists in partitioning *n* observations into *k* clusters in which each observation belongs to the cluster with the nearest mean, i.e. cluster centers centroid, minimizing the loss function within-cluster variance, in this case the squared Eucliden distance.
 But before this, let's quicly apply the *[Hopkins statistic](https://en.wikipedia.org/wiki/Hopkins_statistic)*, which basically measures the cluster tendency, where values close to 1 indicates that the data is highly clustered.
 In our case, the *Hopkins statistic* resulted in *0.72*, which means that our data can be clustered relatively well.
 The ML model isn't the aim of this post, so I'll pass through the pipeline quickly, with a few code lines.
 We begin it applying a [Standard Scaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) as a preprocessing, which works the mean and scaling to unit variance, and then applied the K-means algorithm with the number of clusters *k = 3* arbitrarily chosen (here we should use some metrics e.g. elbow curve to find *k*, but as pointed before, this analysis isn't the aim of this post).

 ```javascript